The Four Term Fallacy

 All categorical syllogisms have exactly three terms.

-A valid categorical syllogism is an argument with three terms.
+A categorical syllogism is an argument with three terms.
 A term is a word or phrase that refers to a class or category of thing, which is why such arguments are called "categorical".
 However, "term" is to be understood in a semantic sense, as opposed to the syntactic sense of "word" or "phrase"; in other words, a term is the meaning of a word or phrase.
 So, two different words with the same meaning are the same term, and the same word occurring twice with different meanings represents two distinct terms.

-- One might wonder why there is no "Five Term" fallacy, and a form which resembles a categorical syllogism can have as many as six terms in theory.
+- You might wonder why there is no "Five Term" fallacy, and a form which resembles a categorical syllogism can in theory have as many as six terms.
 However, an argument with so many terms would be unlikely to fool anyone into thinking that it was a categorical syllogism.
 Of course, this raises the question of how an argument with even one extra term could so confuse anyone.

 The answer is that actual instances of the four term fallacy are usually polymorphously fallacious, that is, they are also instances of the fallacy of equivocation.
 So, the fact that the argument has four terms is concealed by an equivocation on two of the terms in the argument, when one word ambiguously means two terms.
 When the equivocation is on the middle term, the resulting subfallacy is called "ambiguous middle term"―see above.